rosagross/figure_ground_segregation/README.md

 - use os.path.join( for path loading!!!
 - Add question about task difficulty in the end of each trial!
-- Check the timin when waiting arbitrarily long after a break
-- Should the phase end as soon as the participant responded?
-- Should all responses be taken into account? even though they are outside of the response window?
-- what should happen when the number of trials cannot be equally distributed on figures and non figure stimuli?
-- same for the blocks.. currently one of the blocks has a couple of trials more, but number of trials conditions per condition is the same within each block
+- scurrently one of the blocks has a couple of trials more, but number of trials conditions per condition is the same within each block